 Vann Siegert: [narrating] This woman on TV is telling everybody the autopsy of Gene turned up traces of the same poison found in the tissues of the man in the diner.
 She's telling me I should be more careful.
 All they need is a little flake of skin, a strand of hair, something you left behind, something for the FBI.

 Vann Siegert: [Vann aloud says] My truck.

-[Vann looks at himself in the bedroom mirror, as Graves and Blair talk to him about the witnesses]
+[Graves and Blair talk to Vann about the witnesses]

 Graves: Two guys just like us are gonna be taking over this case full-time.
 They're gonna read the coroner's report.
 And every time they do, they're gonna find something new.